sebastiano123-c/DroneIno/README.md

 As one can see in the pinmap folder, I am planning to test it on other boards, but at the moment this works only for ESP32.

 Future improvements:
-- improve the telemetry data with esp-now
+- improve the telemetry data with esp-cam
+- streaming video with esp-cam
 - altitude hold
 - GPS
 - Gimbal CAM